Nice one: PEN Berlin at the 2025 Frankfurt Book Fair

 Here you can find shorter video and longer audio recordings of all events.
 And here an overview of interviews and reports.

-Press reviews: »The series of talks organised by PEN Berlin before the state elections in the East is prominent, opinionated and top-class.
-It could deliver what was demanded in the autumn of 1989.«(Leipziger Volkszeitung) [in German]
+Press reviews [all in German]: »The series of talks organised by PEN Berlin before the state elections in the East is prominent, opinionated and top-class.
+It could deliver what was demanded in the autumn of 1989.«(Leipziger Volkszeitung)

 »The writers’ association PEN Berlin is touring the East to promote the open debate that is vital to any democracy.
 [Eva Menasse:] ›If people feel they cannot speak freely, they lose faith in democracy.‹« (ZDF, heute journal)